Asst. Professor Dr. Steven A. Martin

 Author, educator, filmmaker

-Since 2007, I have been teaching various courses including Interdisciplinary Studies, Environmental Studies, Eastern and Southeast Asian Civilization and Geography at the Department of Thai and ASEAN Studies, Faculty of International Studies (FIS), Prince of Songkla University, on the island of Phuket, Thailand.
+Since 2007, I have been teaching various courses including Interdisciplinary Study, Environmental Studies, Eastern and Southeast Asian Civilization and Geography at the Department of Thai Studies, Faculty of International Studies (FIS), Prince of Songkla University, on the island of Phuket, Thailand.

 In 2010, I obtained my MBA in Hospitality and Tourism Management from Prince of Songkla University (PSU) in Phuket, and subsequently received a full scholarship for PhD research in Environmental Management.

-Through the support of a Taiwan Scholarship from the Taiwan Economic and Cultural Office (TECO) in Los Angeles, I completed a Master's of Arts in Taiwan Studies in 2006 at National Chengchi University (NCCU), Taipei, ROC.
+Through the support of a Taiwan Scholarship from the Taiwan Economic and Cultural Office (TECO) in Los Angeles, I completed a Master's of Arts in Taiwan Studies (currently Asia-Pacific Studies) in 2006 at National Chengchi University (NCCU), Taipei, ROC.